thekr1s/esp8266_wordclock/hardware/README.md

 ## Letterplate
 ### frame
 - Connect the LDR and the resistor (see Electronic Wiring)
-- fix the ESP with a scruw to the back of the led-panal
+- fix the ESP with a screw to the back of the led-panel
 - Place the letterplate and the light divider in the frame
-- place some foame in the back so all is pushed formwared
+- place some foam in the back so all is pushed forwarded
 - Close the frame
 ### frameless
 - Center the light-divider on the letterplate and drill the LDR hole
 - Draw the outer line from the light-divider
-- Cut the aluminium strip so it fits nicely around the light-divider (left, right and botom)
+- Cut the aluminium strip so it fits nicely around the light-divider (left, right and bottom)
 - Make both the letterplate and the aluminium strip rough with sanding paper
 - drill 3 holes in all aluminium strips (used for connecting the letterplate to the light-divider)
 - glue the aluminium strip on the letterplate (use glue clamps) wait 24 hours
-- scruw the letterplate to the light-divider
+- screw the letterplate to the light-divider
 - <img src="images/alu_strip.jpg" alt="drawing" width="200"/>

 # Hardware Drawings
 ## letterplate
 - I Have created a FreeCAD pyhton macro for generating a Letterplate, ..\hardware\lettering_plates\FreeCAD_drawings\freecad_macro
-- The letterplate is paramatic so can be used for 11*11 of 13*13
+- The letterplate is parametric so can be used for 11*11 of 13*13
 - After the generation is done, export the part as .STEP (the DXF generator from freecad is not smooth)
 - FreeCAD export DXF WORKS (0.18.4):
     - Edit -> Preference -> Inport-Export -> DXF